bfischer1121/extjs2react/README.md

 # ExtJS → React [Native]

 ## Summary
-The goal of this project is to migrate ExtJS applications to React [Native].
-It does this by rewriting entire ExtJS codebases into React codebases.
-The goal is to automate most of the work while leaving an ever-shrinking set of cases for manual intervention.
+The goal of ExtJS2React (e2r) is migrate ExtJS applications to React [Native] by rewriting their entire codebase.
+Much of the work will be automated while an ever-shrinking set of cases will be left for manual intervention.
 This is an unofficial library in no way associated with Sencha.
 Use at your own risk.

 ## Preparing Your ExtJS Project
 For speed of development and depth of implementation, it is currently assumed that the source project is ExtJS 6.x with MVVM architecture.
 If your project isn't there but you want to use this tool, migrate to the common starting point and then run this tool to cross the bridge to React-land: